Information on NAIT & NASA Collective Bargaining Updates

 For decades, NAIT has trained the people who build Alberta.

-Every project that keeps this province running— from homes and hospitals to highways and power plants — depends on skilled trades and technology professionals.
+Every project that keeps this province running—from homes and hospitals to highways and power plants—depends on skilled trades and technology professionals.

 Alberta needs more people trained and ready to work — not only to keep pace with growth, but to ensure Albertans continue to share in the prosperity that growth creates.
-The Advanced Skills Centre (ASC) will make that possible.

 Built for how Alberta works